List of government agencies in DC Comics: Suicide Squad

 The original Task Force X consisted of two branches: the domestic and the international.
 The domestic branch was called Argent and the international branch called the Suicide Squad was originally put under the command of General J.E.B.
 Stuart.
 The first Suicide Squad was a minor backup series about a quartet of adventurers.
 That version of the Squad consisted of Rick Flag, his girlfriend Karin Grace, Dr. Hugh Evans, and Jess Bright.

 The second and better-known Suicide Squad was a "off the book" covert black ops government strike team.
 The team was partially made up of imprisoned supervillains and death row convicts with no hope of release.
 These criminals had either agreed to or were coerced into serving as expendable agents, assigned to perform extremely dangerous or impossible missions, in return for a full pardon for their actions.
 They were officially unsanctioned and publicly denied by the U.S. government.
 The prisoners' participation was used as rationale for plausible deniability in the event of failed missions, as the rationale claiming that the incidents are merely attacks by criminals.

-In addition, there were other non-prisoner members (such as Nemesis, Nightshade, and the Oracle) who participated in the team as part of individual arrangements.
+In addition, there were other non-prisoner members (such as Nemesis, Nightshade, and Oracle) who participated in the team as part of individual arrangements.
 The Suicide Squad operated out of Belle Reve Penitentiary in Louisiana.

+Syndicate

+The Syndicate, led by King Faraday, is a neutral council of experts in the intelligence field considered the world's greatest spies and maintain order between other intelligence agencies.
+Their base of operations appears to be a safehouse in São Paulo, Brazil.
+The team appeared in the pages of Grayson.